Sam’s Story

 Surgery Day

+Today is surgery day!
+Please keep Sam in your prayers.
+We have a long recovery road ahead of us!
 UPDATE: Sam’s artery is 90%+ blocked.
 At this time, he’s considered too high of a risk for surgery.
 He has been released back to rehab for further evaluation.
-We will post further updates as available.
+We will post further…Read More

 According to Plan